A Concise History of eCos

 eCos

-From the projects inception in 1997 eCos has developed into widely ported, feature rich, reliable, and mature RTOS. eCos's development has been a driven by a combination of commercial interests from companies such as Cygnus, Red Hat and eCosCentric, and by eCos's vibrant open source community contributing bug fixes, ports, and new features.
+From the projects inception in 1997 eCos has developed into widely ported, feature rich, reliable, and mature RTOS. eCos's development has been a driven by a combination of commercial interests from companies such as Cygnus, Red Hat and eCosCentric, and by eCos's open source community contributing bug fixes, ports, and new features.

 1997